myappgini/tvedit/README.md

 > An array is added to prevent the fields from being editable.
 The array is optional if nothing is placed, it enables all editable fields.

+> The callback function is enabled by calling the ``tv_callback (result, settings, submitdata){}`` function.
+With this callback function, you can achieve, once the modification has been made in the table, also update other data in the table.

 Soon I will try to make it work with a plugin, to avoid having to write some code.

 This application is generated with appgini's own code and will be released by jquery_jeditable